 The Silver kangaroo was first minted in 1993 and this is one of the few minted coins in the world that changes design every year, making the coin very collectible.

 Because of the change of design and the limited numbers produced, this is an extremely collectible coin.
-Only 19,000 out of a mintage of 20,000 will be released.

 Each coin has a micro-engraved ‘A’ within the word ‘Australia’ that is only visible under magnification.